ViliusP/py_tutorials/tutorial_site/content/lt/1.basics/1.start/input_and_input_processing.md

 try:
     a=int(a_input)
 except:
-    print("First input is not a number, program will exit") quit()
+    print("The first input is not a number; the program will exit") quit()

 try:
     b=int(b_input)
 except:
-    print("Second input is not a number, program will exit") quit()
+    print("The second input is not a number; the program will exit") quit()

 result=a+b